trustification/EvalGuard/README.md

 - **Model Discovery**: List available models and their evaluation history
 - **Task Information**: Access task definitions and metadata
 - **Metrics Access**: Retrieve performance metrics for specific reports
-- **Threshold Access**: Get performance thresholds for interpreting metric results
+- **Policy Access**: Get policies with embedded thresholds for interpreting metric results
+- **Policy Contextualization**: Thresholds are contextualized based on `policy_id` query parameters
 - **Guardrails Access**: Retrieve operational guardrails and policies

 > **Note**: This is a **specification only**.
 The API is not implemented in this repository.
 Anyone interested in providing EvalGuard API services can implement this specification.